yaakash/Sublime-Preference/README.md

 2. Install Package Control - https://packagecontrol.io
 3. Using Package Control, Install:

-    -   Materialize Theme
+    -   Materialize Theme (use subtheme - Material Dracula)
-    -   File Icon
+    -   FileIcons
     -   AutoPEP8  (#this is for python format checker)
     -   Anaconda  (# for autoPEP8 formating and linting, NOTE: Disable AutoPEP8 when using this.)
     -   SublimeREPL
     -   SublimeCodeIntel  (#for python autocompletion - IDE feature like)
     -   BracketHighlighter